howerj/libforth/readme.md

 2) The virtual machine should use character based addressing.
 Currently it uses cell based addressing, which causes all kinds of confusion.

-3) Whether a Word is a Compiling or an Immediate word is selected by virtual machine instruction layout instead of a bit in the header.
-This needs to be changed. **FIX IN PROGRESS**

-4) Words currently not defined need to be hidden, until the terminating ';'.
+3) Words currently not defined need to be hidden, until the terminating ';'.

 ### Submodules